gyanajyoti11/Analog-Clock-using-html-css-js-/README.md

-Analog Clock Its Shows Real times,
+This is an Analog Clock It Shows the Real times,
 This is the feature of this code.